Importing a document load file via Import/Export

 • Include Native & Text—select this option to include native and text files.

-1. On the Load File Settings dialog, select the delimiters and encoding values of the document load file for the import.
-The File Column Headers Preview pane on the right will help you to choose the proper settings.
+4. On the Load File Settings dialog, select the delimiters and encoding values of the document load file for the import, then click Continue.
+The File Column Headers Preview pane will help you to choose the proper settings.

 • File Encoding—select an encoding format for the document load file.
 Consult your processing vendor or department to determine the correct encoding option, if necessary.

-The File Column Headers Preview pane on the right automatically updates when you select the File Encoding type.
+The File Column Headers Preview pane automatically updates when you select the File Encoding type.
 Since the load file is parsed based on the delimiter set, you may need to check delimiters used in the load file if the column headers are not lined up correctly.
-Determine the delimiters used in the file, and then select them in the delimiters section of this tab.
+Determine the delimiters used in the file, and then select them in the delimiters section of this dialog.

 • First Line Contains Column Names toggle—select this option if the first line contains column names.

-• Select the delimiters and encoding values used by your load file:
+• Select the delimiters and encoding values used by your load file as needed:

 • Column—select the character used to separate columns.